-- Further improved our safety performance. - Maintained a very strong focus on the development and management of our teams. - Continued to focus on diversity in our workplaces. with 27 per cent more self-identified Indigenous employees this year, including 1,393 new Indigenous employees at Coles. - Advanced our executive development, retention and succession programs. - Continued to actively contribute to the communities in which we operate.
-In the 2017 financial year, we made community contributions, both direct and indirect, of more than \$130 million.
+- Further improved our safety performance. - Maintained a very strong focus on the devel and management of our teams. - Continued to focus on diversity in our work with 27 per cent more self-identified Indiger employees this year, including 1,393 new Inc employees at Coles. - Advanced our executive development, reten succession programs. - Continued to actively contribute to the com in which we operate.
+In the 2017 financial ye made community contributions, both direct indirect, of more than \$130 million.